aar-ess/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-6/Task-6.md

 ## Campaign results

 - **Emails dispatched:** 1

-- **GoPhish dashboard status:** Sent = 1 (no additional events — Opened / Clicked / Submitted — were observed at the time of documentation)
+- **GoPhish dashboard status:** Sent = 1 (no additional events — Opened / Clicked / Submitted — were observed at the time of documentation.
-- **Captured credentials:** _(If the test user submitted credentials, list here.
-Otherwise: No submissions recorded.)_
-  - **Handling note:** Captured credentials are sensitive; do not transmit in plaintext.
-Store or delete per policy.

 ---

 ## Conclusion